emilianoyoung/ai/_posts/2019-12-28-healthcare-needs-urgent-attention.md

         width: 1200
         height: 630
   - title: "Artificial Intelligence, Psychology, and the Health Sector"
-    excerpt: "One such software application, Artificial Intelligence (AI), has been suggested to be growing at an exponential rate 3, with deep learning neural networks leading many achievements.
-IBM’s deep blue beat Gary Kasparov in chess, and more recently Google’s DeepMind beat Lee Se-dol at the Chinese game of Go, which is a much more complex game ..."
+    excerpt: "IBM’s deep blue beat Gary Kasparov in chess, and more recently Google’s DeepMind beat Lee Se-dol at the Chinese game of Go, which is a much more complex game than chess (2.08 x 10170 possible moves), through teaching itself the game 4.
+The best AI Go programs have been clearly advancing at an exponential rate 5.
+Network technology is also ..."
     publishedDateTime: 2020-01-03T12:36:00Z
     sourceUrl: https://www.psychologytoday.com/us/blog/psychology-in-society/202001/artificial-intelligence-psychology-and-the-health-sector
     ampUrl: https://www.psychologytoday.com/us/blog/psychology-in-society/202001/artificial-intelligence-psychology-and-the-health-sector?amp